The

 speed of light) carrying their voices to reach us.
 Light coming

 from the sun takes eight and one half minutes to hit Earth.
+(This

-billions of years for the light to arrive..
+years for the light to arrive..

 The distance light can travel in a year is called

 a "light year."
-The light year is one of the basic measures
+The light year is one of the basic measures of

-of distance for astronomy.
+distance for astronomy.

 When designing probes for trips to other planets

-in our solar system it is important for the planners to keep
+in our solar system it is important for the planners to keep the

-landing the probe would have to do it automatically.
-The delay
+would have to do it automatically.
+The delay caused by the probe

-caused by the probe requesting instructions from Earth and getting
+requesting instructions from Earth and getting commands back might

 The delay caused by the speed of light can sometimes